 Pea milk is made by milling yellow peas into flour and then blending with water and other ingredients, usually sunflower oil, to create amazing plant-based milk.

 Pea milk is high in fibre and protein, but low in saturated fat, making it a super-healthy best alternative to milk.
 Pea milk has around 8g of protein per serving, and after being fortified with calcium, it contains around 50% more calcium than cow’s milk!
 Pea milk is also packed with other vitamins and nutrients including potassium, vitamin D, vitamin A, and iron!

 Other Milks to Consider

-If none of these milks sound up your street, here are some other plant-based milks you can consider.
+If none of these milk sounds up your street, here are some other plant-based milk you can consider.
 However, they may be a little trickier to find, and you may have to head to your local health food shop, as your supermarket may not stock every plant milk you want to try.

 Other plant-based milks include: